(Straight from the source)

 (Canada’s Bill C-79, October 2018)

-CLICK HERE, for Free Trade #1, thoughts on Canada-China free trade.
+CLICK HERE, for #1: thoughts on potential free trade with China.

-CLICK HERE, for Free Trade #3: more on NAFTA’s hidden costs.
+CLICK HERE, for #3: looking at NAFTA’s hidden/ignored costs.

 CLICK HERE, for a Forbes article on the subject.